 The Right to Science and Culture

-One possible route out of this dilemma may be found at Article 27 of the Universal Declaration of Human Rights, which specifies that “Everyone has the right freely to participate in the cultural life of the community, to enjoy the arts and to share in scientific advancement and its benefits.”
-This article suggests how this text may offer a philosophical and legal basis to constrain the further expansion of protectionism in international IP law.
+The Universal Declaration of Human Rights states: “Everyone has the right freely to participate in the cultural life of the community, to enjoy the arts and to share in scientific advancement and its benefits.”
+This Article suggests how this text may offer a philosophical and legal basis to constrain the further expansion of protectionism in international IP law.

-Keywords: human rights, intellectual property, access to knowledge, universal declaration, UDHR, socio-economic rights, cultural rights, article 27, ICESCR, article 15, science, culture, technologyworking papers series
+Keywords: human rights, intellectual property, access to knowledge, universal declaration, UDHR, socio-economic rights, cultural rights, Article 27, ICESCR, Article 15, science, culture, technology